Child abduction alert system: AMBER Alert Europe

-AMBER Alert Europe is a foundation that strives to improve the protection of missing children by empowering children and raising awareness on the issue of missing children and its root causes.
+AMBER Alert Europe is a pan-European foundation established in 2013, operating as the European Centre for Missing Children.
+The organisation connects 85 organisations across 29 countries, including law enforcement authorities, government agencies, civil society organisations, and academic institutions, with the aim of improving the protection and recovery of missing children in Europe.
 AMBER Alert Europe advocates that one missing child is one too many and aims for zero missing children in Europe.

-AMBER Alert Europe is a neutral platform for the exchange of knowledge, expertise, and best practices on the issue of missing children and its roots causes.
-To contribute to a safer environment for children, it connects experts from 44 non-governmental and governmental organisations, as well as business entities from 28 countries across Europe.

-Its activities cover prevention and awareness-raising, training, research, and child alerting, as well as launching initiatives aimed at impacting policies and legislation in the area of children’s rights.
+Its activities cover prevention and awareness-raising, training, research, and child alerting, as well as launching initiatives aimed at impacting policies and legislation in the area of children's rights.
 All activities are implemented in line with the EU Charter of Fundamental Rights and the EU Strategy on the Rights of the Child and with respect for the privacy of children and data protection laws.

 Its beginnings

 As a response to missing children cases exceeding geographical borders, the AMBER Alert Europe Foundation was founded in 2013 to contribute to better cross-border coordination and cooperation in the search for missing children.

 Since then, its network has expanded and now encompasses different experts from a variety of backgrounds who make their know-how and experiences available to improve existing practices and procedures for a fast and safe recovery of children gone missing.
 Its joint efforts with police experts in the field of missing children even paved the way for a European police expert network in this area.

 With the objective to prevent children from going missing, it also develop activities in the area of prevention, awareness-raising, research, and training together with its network of experts.